MikeSchulze/gdUnit4/_faq/C#.md

 ---
 layout: default
 title: C# Support
-nav_order: 3
+nav_order: 4
 ---

+{% include advice.html
+content="C# is currently <b>not</b> supported with version v4.1.0 and will be reimplemented with version v4.2.0.<br> This page will be updated with the next major release."
+%}

 # GdUnit and C# Testing
-To use the GdUnit C# testing API, you should have Godot-Mono version 3.3.x installed.
+To use the GdUnit C# testing API, you need to have Godot-Mono version 4.0.x installed.

 ## How to enable the C# test support?
 Before using the GdUnit C# test API we need to configure the project.